Research Data Management

 An initial overview of how the repository works was given in a 30-minute coffee lecture on December 10, 2024.
 Slides and video recording of this event can be found on the event website.
 Further introductory events will follow in the course of 2025 and will be announced here and on the TKFDM's event websites.

-TKFDM offers data steward support
+The TKFDM offers support from data stewards

 Are you a member of the University of Erfurt and would like to better manage and process the data in your research or working group?

-Benefit from the Data Steward pilot project of the Thuringian Competence Network for Research Data Management (TKFDM)!
+Benefit from the Data Steward Pilot Project of the Thuringian Competence Network for Research Data Management (TKFDM)!

-• the participation criteria for the programme,
+• the participation criteria for the programme

 • as well as an overview of previous assignments (presentation on the Thuringian RDM Days 2024)